crotis/Kittens/README.md

 			npm install react-fetch

 	Run:
-		When developing, run the following commands in separate terminals (their uses are described above):
+		When developing, run the following command in terminal (their uses are described above):
 		(Make sure you have first installed the requirements above!) cd <projects working directory>
 		npm run dev
-		watchman --watch (Allows for automatic updates)

 	Scripts:
 		I added "dev: {"webpack-dev-server --content-base src --inline --hot"} to package.json